thejobbitt/deej/README.md

 ![Print](photos/print.jpg)

 All parts are designed with printing in mind and do not need any support.
+I used a Prusa i3 mk3s with Prusa Slicer, 0.2 layer height, PETG.

 ![Brackets](renders/brackets.png)